 Researchers identify emotions based on brain activity PhysOrg - June 19, 2013

 For the first time, scientists at Carnegie Mellon University have identified which emotion a person is experiencing based on brain activity.
-Led by researchers in CMU's Dietrich College of Humanities and Social Sciences, the findings illustrate how the brain categorizes feelings, giving researchers the first reliable process to analyze emotions.
+The findings illustrate how the brain categorizes feelings, giving researchers the first reliable process to analyze emotions.
 Until now, research on emotions has been long stymied by the lack of reliable methods to evaluate them, mostly because people are often reluctant to honestly report their feelings.
 Further complicating matters is that many emotional responses may not be consciously experienced.